Akuli/python-tutorial/trey-hunner-zip-and-enumerate.md

     **Hint:** how do strings behave with `zip`?
 Try it out on the `>>>` prompt and see.

-3. Can you also make it print the indexes also?
+3. Can you make it print the indexes also?

     ```
     1 A a